cmu-llms-class/cmu-llm-class-website-2023/project.md

 You can meet with your TA as much or as little as you want, but there are two **mandatory** meetings with your TA to make sure that your group is on track:

 - Week of Oct 2: TA matching announced.
 Your TA will reach out to you in order to schedule an introductory meeting before Fri Oct 13.
-- Oct 31: Midterm reports are due.
+- Oct 31: Midterm project meetings.
 During class, TAs and instructors will talk to each group one-on-one to discuss the project.
 Please note that there will be no formal in-class presentation.

 ## Logistics:
 Team: Form a team of 3-5 people.
 Four is recommended.